Prism: Efficient Test-Time Scaling via Hierarchical Search and Self-Verification for Discrete Diffusion Language Models: Conclusion

 \section{Conclusion}

-This paper presents \ours, a framework that unlocks efficient test-time scaling for discrete diffusion language models.
-We designed a hierarchical search algorithm that concentrates compute on the critical early-to-mid denoising window. \ours demonstrates that dLLMs can achieve competitive mathematical reasoning and code generation performance with a significantly reduced computational cost compared to vanilla width test-time scaling method, paving the way for non-autoregressive models to serve as powerful reasoners.
+We present \ours, a framework that unlocks efficient test-time scaling for discrete diffusion language models.
+We designed a hierarchical search algorithm that concentrates compute on the critical early-to-mid denoising window. \ours demonstrates that dLLMs can achieve competitive mathematical reasoning and code generation performance with significantly lower inference cost than vanilla width-scaling methods, paving the way for non-autoregressive models to serve as powerful reasoners.